mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 54 - Anchor Boats/readme.md

 *Code is there.
 Just in case.
 We might need it soon.*

-> TD:LR; Don't leave code for future use.
+> Tl:DR; Don't leave code for future use.

 # Problems